Mahindra Scorpio Getaway

-As of October 2019, in addition to India, the Scorpio Getaway is also sold in Australia, New Zealand, South Africa, Chile, Italy, Nepal and Indonesia along with other African and Latin American countries.
-It competes with the Tata Xenon in India, as well with the global competitors like the Toyota Hilux, Isuzu D-Max, Mitsubishi Triton, Ford Ranger, Fiat Fullback and Foton Tunland.
+As of October 2019, in addition to India, the Scorpio Getaway is also sold in Australia, New Zealand, South Africa, Chile, Italy, Nepal and Indonesia along with the GCC countries, African and Latin American countries.
+It competes with the Tata Xenon in India and Toyota Hilux in globally.

+First generation (Project Scorpio; 2006)

 Overview

 In India, the Scorpio Getaway is only available in a 4-door double cab, however, in some selected markets, a 2-door single cab is also offered, along with the double cab model.
-It is available in 2WD or 4WD configurations with low range.

-Safety features of the vehicle includes crash protecting crumple zones, child lock, collapsible steering and side intrusion beams.
+It is available in 2WD or 4WD configurations with low range.Safety features of the vehicle includes crash protecting crumple zones, child lock, collapsible steering and side intrusion beams.
 Additional features includes tubeless tires, voice assist system, touchscreen infotainment system with Bluetooth and navigation, and remote lock/unlock system.

 The Scorpio Getaway has an approach angle of 34 degrees, a departure angle of 15 degrees and a breakover angle of 18 degrees.
-It features a mechanical locking differential, manufactured by the world renowned Eaton Corporation, which provides ‘shift-on-the-fly’ on the rear axle to help with off-roading.
+It features a mechanical locking differential, manufactured by the Eaton Corporation, which provides ‘shift-on-the-fly’ on the rear axle to help with off-roading.

 In South Africa, it was launched there in April 2006 as the Mahindra Scorpio Pik-Up initially with SZ CRDe 2.6L engine and later it used the same 2.2-litre engine but has a compression ratio of 16.5:1 and delivers to 140 PS @3750rpm and 320 Nm @1500-2800rpm.
-The facelifted model was later launched in October 2017, thus renaming it simply as the Mahindra Pik-Up.

-In Australia, the Mahindra Scorpio Getaway was launched as the Mahindra Pik-Up in April 2009, with sales began starting from the western continent in November 2009.
+The facelifted model was later launched in October 2017, thus renaming it simply as the Mahindra Pik-Up.In Australia, the Mahindra Scorpio Getaway was launched as the Mahindra Pik-Up in April 2009, with sales began starting from the western continent in November 2009.
 It was powered by a 2.5-litre CRDe diesel engine, delivering 79kW and 247Nm.
 Starting in 2011 the engine was changed to the 2.2-litre mHawk diesel with a compression ration of 18.5:1, delivering 119 PS @4000rpm and 280 Nm @1800rpm.
 The Pik-Up was also launched in New Zealand in 2014.
 A facelifted Pik-Up was launched in 2018 with the introduction of a redesigned interior & exterior, touch-screen audio and 6-speed manual, while the new revision 2.2-litre mHawk diesel engine now made 140 PS and 330 Nm from 1600rpm-2800rpm.

 The Scorpio Getaway was launched in Indonesia on 17 October 2019, marketed as the Mahindra Scorpio Pik-Up.
 It is available there either a single cab or a double cab and powered by the same 2.2-litre mHawk diesel engine.